The following instructions will help you set up your learning environment.

 4. Configure Tomcat's memory usage

-Before you start up your Liferay, you will need to modify Tomcat's memory settings.
+Before you start up your Liferay, modify Tomcat's memory settings.

 - Go to your /liferay-xx/tomcat-xx/bin folder.